 What is Break-Even Point In Accounting?

-Break Even Point in Accounting refers to the point or activity level at which volume of sales or revenue exactly equals total expenses.
-In other words, the breakeven point is that the level of activity at which there is neither a profit nor loss and the total cost and total revenue of business are equal.
+Break-Even Point in Accounting refers to the point or activity level at which the volume of sales or revenue exactly equals total expenses.
+In other words, the breakeven point is the level of activity at which there is neither a profit nor loss and the total cost and revenue of the business are equal.

-It is that level of business activity where the sales are just sufficient enough to meet the total cost, which includes both Fixed and Variable Cost.
-Also, the Breakeven point acts as an essential level for a business to attain before it can make a profit.
+It is that level of business activity where the sales are just enough to meet the total cost, which includes both Fixed and Variable Costs.
+Also, the Breakeven point acts as an essential level for a business to attain before making a profit.
 The accounting break-even point can be computed in different ways.

 Another formula to calculate Break-Even Point in Accounting